How this site is financed

 Where do the links come from?

-In fact, this was part of the logic of joining the MoneySupermarket group, as it cemented its position as our primary supplier of links.
+In fact, this was part of the logic of joining the Moneysupermarket Group, as it cemented its position as our primary supplier of links.

-We usually try to avoid going directly to, or building a relationship with, financial product providers themselves, to reduce their opportunities for them to exert pressure (which we’d ignore anyway).
+We usually try to avoid going directly to, or building a relationship with, financial product providers themselves, to reduce opportunities for them to exert pressure (which we'd ignore anyway).
 Occasionally, links are direct, for example to comparison services, new cards or shopping, when, within the context of the guides, they're the best way to save money.

 We want you to know when links are affiliated...

-Unlike many sites that use affiliate links, from the very first time we used them we were always deliberate about including a * after every one (and we're pleased to see a few other sites starting to adopt this).
+Unlike many sites that use affiliate links, from the very first time we used them we were always deliberate about including an * after every one (and we're pleased to see a few other sites starting to adopt this).

 This is so you know which links contribute to the main site and which don't, so you can make your own decision.
 We hope you will choose the ones that help pay for the huge resource the main site offers.

-Occasionally, this means you'll go to one of the comparison service's landing pages to get the product.
+Occasionally, this means you'll go to one of the comparison services' landing pages to get the product.
 However, the product itself will be the same – or possibly even better – and you shouldn't notice a difference in any way.

-Is this very different to other sites?
+Is this different from other sites?